 The Stooges guitarist whose raw, elemental riffs became the violent, beautiful blueprint for the entire punk rock movement that followed.

-Ron Asheton's guitar didn't sound like anything that had come before it.
-In the Stooges, it was a weapon of mass distortion—a crude, feedback-drenched assault that gave musical form to Iggy Pop's primal howl.
-Forming the band in Ann Arbor, Michigan, with his brother Scott on drums, Asheton crafted a minimalist, aggressive style that rejected the technical virtuosity of late-60s rock.
-On albums like *The Stooges* and *Fun House*, his playing was all gut-punch power chords and searing, single-note lines, creating a tense, chaotic atmosphere that was both terrifying and exhilarating.
-Though his role shifted to bass on the David Bowie-produced *Raw Power*, his foundational sound was already etched in stone.
-For decades, the Stooges' influence simmered underground before a triumphant reunion in 2003 finally brought Asheton his due as a pioneer.
-His death in 2009 cemented his legacy as the architect of a sound that taught generations of musicians that fury and feeling could trump technical skill.
+Ron Asheton's guitar on the Stooges' albums *The Stooges* and *Fun House* was a feedback-drenched assault that gave musical form to Iggy Pop's primal howl.
+Forming the band in Ann Arbor, Michigan, with his brother Scott on drums, Asheton crafted a minimalist, aggressive style that rejected late-60s technical virtuosity.
+His playing used gut-punch power chords and searing single-note lines, creating a tense, chaotic atmosphere.
+Though his role shifted to bass on the David Bowie-produced *Raw Power*, his foundational sound was already established.
+The Stooges' influence simmered underground before a 2003 reunion brought Asheton his due as a pioneer.
+His death in 2009 taught generations that fury and feeling could trump technical skill.

 1946–1964